openstack/rally/doc/source/quick_start/tutorial/step_5_task_templates.rst

       {% endfor %}

-In this case, you don’t need to pass any arguments via *--task-args/--task-args-file*, but as soon as you start this task, Rally will automatically unfold the for-loop for you:
+In this case, you don't need to pass any arguments via *--task-args/--task-args-file*, but as soon as you start this task, Rally will automatically unfold the for-loop for you: